mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * group extensions
 * external public key

-This information is aggregated in a `GroupKeyPackage` object as follows:
+This information is aggregated in a `PublicGroupState` object as follows:

 ```
 struct {